 Vytorin Might Be Ineffective and Might Cause Cancer

-On January 14, 2008, Merck and Schering-Plough publicly acknowledged that the “Effect of Combination Ezetimibe and High-Dose Simvastatin vs. Simvastatin Alone on the Atherosclerotic Process in Patients with Heterozygous Familial Hypercholesterolemia” (ENHANCE) trial demonstrated that Vytorin was no more effective at reducing cholesterol than simvastatin (found in Zocor), one of its components.
-By that time Zocor, was available as a generic drug because Merck’s patent on it had expired.
+On January 14, 2008, Merck and Schering-Plough publicly acknowledged that the “Effect of Combination Ezetimibe and High-Dose Simvastatin vs. Simvastatin Alone on the Atherosclerotic Process in Patients with Heterozygous Familial Hypercholesterolemia” (ENHANCE) trial demonstrated that Vytorin was no more effective at reducing cholesterol than just the simvastatin found in Zocor was.
+By that time, however, Zocor was available as a generic drug because Merck’s patent on it had expired.

 Without disclosing the ENHANCE test results, Merck and Schering-Plough continued advertising and selling Vytorin, and the House of Representatives Committee on Energy and Commerce began an inquiry into the delay.